Design history · Basel school + grid-breaking typography

 Biography

 Wolfgang Weingart was born in Konstanz, southern Germany, in 1941.
-He did a preparatory year at the Merz Akademie in Stuttgart and then in 1958 apprenticed at Hollenstein Cliché — a traditional hand-typesetting shop in Stuttgart that still set letterpress books in metal.
-The five-year apprenticeship gave Weingart craft fluency in letterpress that almost no subsequent designer of his generation had.
+He did a preparatory year at the Merz Akademie in Stuttgart, then in 1958 apprenticed at Hollenstein Cliché — a traditional hand-typesetting shop in Stuttgart still setting letterpress books in metal.
+The five-year apprenticeship gave him craft fluency in letterpress that almost no subsequent designer of his generation had: he could feel the resistance of the platen, adjust leading by touch, compose a chase by hand.

 In 1963 he moved to Basel and spent four years as an independent typographer, taking small client work and correspondence courses.
 In 1968, Emil Ruder and Armin Hofmann invited him to join the faculty of the Allgemeine Kunstgewerbeschule Basel (the Basel School of Design) as tutor of typography.
 He was 27.

-Weingart arrived at Basel as a disciple of the strict Swiss International Typographic Style his colleagues had helped codify.
-He left that style within three years.
-The 1971–72 editorial tenure at Typografische Monatsblätter — the Swiss typography journal of record — is the public record of his break: letter-spaced headlines, over-printed imagery, broken grids, deliberate illegibility as a compositional tool.
-The TM period codified what American writers would later call the New Wave.
+Weingart arrived at Basel trained in the strict International Typographic Style his new colleagues had helped codify.
+He left that style within three years — not out of reaction, but out of investigation.
+The 1971–72 editorial tenure at Typographische Monatsblätter is the public record of the break: letter-spaced headlines, over-printed imagery, broken grids, deliberate illegibility as a compositional tool.
+The TM period produced the vocabulary American writers would later call the New Wave.

 From 1974 until 1996 Weingart co-directed the Yale Summer Program in Graphic Design at Brissago on Lake Maggiore — a three-week intensive that brought American graduate students to Switzerland each summer.
-Together with Paul Rand’s Yale faculty, the Brissago programme was the single most important conduit transmitting Weingart’s typographic argument to American designers.
+Together with Paul Rand’s Yale faculty, Brissago was the primary conduit transmitting Weingart’s typographic argument to American designers.

 Design philosophy